Mico27/gbs-AttachScriptToInputExPlugin/README.md

 Grouped by the date each change was merged into the official [gb-studio-plugins](https://github.com/gb-studio-dev/gb-studio-plugins) repository.

 Only bug fixes, new features and feature changes are listed.
 Engine version bumps, patch regeneration, packaging fixes and documentation edits are omitted.

 ### 2026-08-20

-- Added a **Button Combination** option to **Attach Script To Button EX**: On Press only runs once every selected button is held at the same time and no other button is held, On Hold runs while the combination stays formed and On Release runs as soon as one of its buttons is released.
+- Added **Button Combination** to **Attach Script To Button EX**.
+On Press runs once every selected button is down at the same time with nothing else down, On Hold runs while the combination holds, and On Release runs as soon as one of its buttons comes up.
-- Added a **Double Tap** option with an editable window to **Attach Script To Button EX**, usable on its own or together with a combination.
+- Added **Double Tap**, with an editable window, usable on its own or with a combination.
-- Added the **Input Sequence EX** event: up to 12 ordered inputs with per-step combinations, a step timeout that can be driven by a variable and changed while the sequence runs, On Success / On Failure / On Step scripts and an optional restart on failure.
+- Added **Input Sequence EX**: up to 12 ordered inputs with per-step combinations, a step timeout that can come from a variable and change while the sequence runs, On Success, On Failure and On Step scripts, and an optional restart on failure.

 ### 2025-04-23